birajborgohain/birajborgohain.github.io/_portfolio/portfolio-1.md

-Borgohain et al. 2024 (under review in Tectonics), which utilizes a Bayesian erosion model developed by Avdeev et al. (2011), demonstrate the results of **Bayesian erosion modeling** for estimating erosion history from detrital fission-track thermochronometric ages.
+In Borgohain et al. 2025, which utilizes a Bayesian erosion model developed by Avdeev et al. (2011), demonstrate the results of **Bayesian erosion modeling** for estimating erosion history from detrital fission-track thermochronometric ages.

 The following documentation describes:
 - Overview of running the **Bayesian erosion model** of Avdeev et al. (2011)